Meet Me in St. Louis: Reception

-The film holds a 99% "Fresh" rating on the review aggregation website Rotten Tomatoes based on 81 reviews with an average score of 8.70/10.
+Meet Me in St. Louis holds a 99% "Fresh" rating on the review aggregation website Rotten Tomatoes based on 81 reviews with an average score of 8.70/10.
 The site's critics' consensus for the film reads: "A disarmingly sweet musical led by outstanding performances from Judy Garland and Margaret O'Brien, Meet Me in St. Louis offers a holiday treat for all ages."
+Metacritic, which uses a weighted average, assigned the a score of 94 out of 100, based on 18 critics, indicating "universal acclaim".

 Accolades

 "The Trolley Song" was nominated for an Academy Award for Best Song.

 Margaret O'Brien won an Academy Juvenile Award for her screen work in 1944.